The XMM Cluster Survey analysis of the SDSS DR8 redMaPPer Catalogue: Implications for scatter, selection bias, and isotropy in cluster scaling relations: X-ray Analysis of the SDSSRM-XCS sample

 \subsection{Upper limit estimates in the absence of an XCS detection}

 There are 733 SDSSRM-XCS clusters that have no corresponding confirmed match to an XCS extended source (the SDSSRM-XCS$_{\rm unm}$ sample, see Table~\ref{tab:samples}).
 For these systems, we calculated upper limit luminosities in the following way.
-First, we assumed each RM cluster has a temperature of 3~keV and calculated $r_{\rm 500c}$ using Equation~\ref{equ:rdelta} (note we only estimated upper limits within $r_{\rm 500c}$).
+First, we assumed each RM cluster has a temperature of 3~keV and calculated $r_{\rm 500c}$ using Equation~\ref{equ:rdelta} (note, we only estimated upper limits within $r_{\rm 500c}$).
 We used a fixed temperature of 3~keV for the upper limit analysis to avoid bias coming from the correlation between the richness and luminosity (as would happen if one were to estimate the temperature from $\lambda_{\rm RM}$).
+The choice of 3~keV was motivated by previous studies \citep[e.g.,][who use 3~keV]{2019ApJS..244...22H}, and that the mean temperature of $\lambda_{\rm RM}\approx$20-30 clusters in our SDSSRM-XCS$_{T_{X},vol}$ sample is 2.5~keV, close to our assumed value.
+The majority of the SDSSRM-XCS$_{\rm unm}$ clusters have $\lambda_{\rm RM} \approx20-30$.
 We then measured a 3$\sigma$ upper limit on the count-rate within those apertures, using the SAS tool {\sc eregionanalyse}, which implements the method of \cite{1991ApJ...374..344K}.
 Point and extended sources are masked out from the analysis.
 The background region had radii with inner and outer values of 1.05$r_{\rm 500c}$ \& 1.5$r_{\rm 500c}$ respectively.